justeattakeaway/pie/apps/pie-docs/src/foundations/colour/overview.md

 ### Colours follow accessibility guidelines

-The colour system is designed within the HSLuv colour space to generate themes that meet WCAG 2.1 compliant contrast ratios.
-This makes things easier to find, identify, and interact with.
-It also makes the whole experience more accessible for merchants who are color blind or who have low vision.
-However you should never convey information using color alone.
+The colour system is designed within the [HSLuv](https://www.hsluv.org) colour space to generate themes that meet **WCAG 2.1** compliant contrast ratios.
+This makes interface elements easier to find, identify, and interact with.
+It also makes the whole experience more accessible for users who are colour-blind or who have low vision.
+However you should never convey information using colour alone.

 {% contentPageImage {
 src:"../../../assets/img/foundations/colour/colour-accessibility.svg",
 width: "360px",
-caption: "The image above shows the colour contrast for white text placed over our ‘Aubergine’ colour."
+caption: "The image above shows the colour contrast for white text placed over our Aubergine colour."
 } %}

 ---